asjadnaqvi/DiD/README.md

 # Stata packages

 Some package paths have been split across lines but adding spaces to keep table formatting intact.
-Just make sure they are in one line when copying them in the Stata window or dofile.
+Just make sure they are in one line with spaces removed when copying them in Stata.
+To install packages from GitHub, get the `github` package: `net install github, from("https://haghish.github.io/github/")`.

 | Name | Installation |  Package by | Reference paper |
 | --- | --- | --- |   --- |